alriyadsouza/poki_go/README.md

 # Poki Go

-Poki Go is a comprehensive repository that provides detailed information about every Pokémon, including their requirements and additional details.
+Poki Go is a comprehensive repository that provides detailed information about every Pokémon, including their requirements and additional details

 ## Features